shuyao95/shuyao95.github.io/index.md

 > An investment in knowledge pays the best interest. - Benjamin Franklin

 ## About Me
-I am now a researcher at Tencent.
+I am now a senior researcher at Tencent.
 Prior to this, I held the esteemed position of a Research Fellow within the MapleCG group, situated within the School of Computing (SoC) at the distinguished National University of Singapore (NUS), where I had the privilege of being under the mentorship of Prof. Bryan Low.
 Preceding this tenure, I successfully completed my Ph.D. at the National University of Singapore (NUS) in 2022, diligently guided by Prof. Bryan Low.
 Furthermore, my academic journey commenced with the acquisition of a B.Sc degree in the Department of Computer Science and Technology from Huazhong University of Science & Technology, China, in the year 2017.

 ### Research Topics
 Currently, my research interests include but are not restricted to the following aspects of Machine Learning and Deep Learning:
-  - Automated Machine Learning (AutoML), e.g., Automated Data Optimization, Neural Architecture Search, Hyper-parameter Optimization.
   - Deep Learning theory, e.g., Neural Tangent Kernel (NTK), Statistical Learning Theory.
   - Optimization algorithms, e.g., Zeroth-Order Optimization (ZOO), Hybrid Optimization, Learn to Optimize (L2O), Bayesian Optimization (BO), Bandit Algorithms.
+  - Reinforcement learning algorithms, e.g., offline RL
+  - Large Language Model (LLM), e.g., prompt optimization, LLM-based AI agent.
   - Data-Centric AI, e.g., Data Optimization, Data Valuation, Data Ownership.
+  - Automated Machine Learning (AutoML), e.g., Automated Data Optimization, Neural Architecture Search, Hyper-parameter Optimization.

 ### Education
 - National University of Singapore (NUS), Singapore (Aug 2017 - Aug 2022)